 This is retrospective certification of work.
 The submission of a Regularisation application however does not guarantee that a certificate will be issued.
-It is advisable to discuss the works with your one of our surveyors and arrange a site visit using our Pre-Application Advice route detailed below before the application is made so you may fully understand what information we will need and what elements of the structure will need to be exposed for inspection.
+It is advisable to discuss the works with one of our Building Inspectors below before the application is made so you may fully understand what information we will need and what elements of the structure will need to be exposed for inspection.
 For example, beams, drains, foundations, joist etc.